nabangi/eks/README.md

 The EKS cluster creation process will take about 15-20 minutes

-Once complete, two Worker Nodes should now be in Ready status
+Once complete, 2 Worker Nodes should now be in Ready status

 ```bash
 kubectl get nodes